jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 }
 ```
-And the last thing before writing a test that should be done once – init all UI Objects for our application.
-We can do this in the setup method that runs before all tests just in one line. <br/>
+And the last thing before writing a test.
+It should be done only once – initialize all UI Objects for our application.
+We can do it in the setup method that runs before all tests, just in one line. <br/>
-_Note: in other frameworks we must write initElements for each Page Object_ <br/>
+_Note: in other frameworks we should call initElements() for each Page Object_ <br/>
 <br/><br/><br/>

 ```java